 The sheer aesthetics of this region is one of the reasons you will want to call it home.
 Some cities you can check out in Virginia are Chesapeake, Norfolk, the state capital Richmond, Virginia Beach, Arlington, and Hampton.

-If you have been wondering about the right place to relocate to in the United States, well, there you have it.
-10 best states to live in the United States of America.
+If you have been wondering about the right place to relocate to in the United States, well, there you have it: best American states to live in.

 Whether you love big, bustling cities with busy neighborhoods or you prefer quiet, serene towns with subtly aesthetic landscapes, there is always a place for you within this list.